What is an Argumentative Essay?

 Here are two major types of argumentative essays.

-A five-paragraph essay approach is very straightforward and consists of the following parts.
+A five-paragraph essay approach is very straightforward.
+It consists of an introduction, three body paragraphs, and a conclusion.

 Long Argumentative Essays